corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/group-policy.md

 To keep similar behaviour to a dynamic network, the static registration protocol takes the predefined list of members from the protocol parameters and populates the member list using this.

 As ​static networks only support single cluster groups, the network can run using a subset of P2P parameters.
-For example, communication is performed without e2e/TLS session handshakes, so you do not need to configure this for a static network.
+For example, communication is performed without end-to-end TLS session handshakes, so you do not need to configure this for a static network.

 For example: